mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 <img width="1618" height="444" alt="image" src="https://github.com/user-attachments/assets/ffc8c634-2844-4229-8998-23174d801948" />

 A configuration panel will appear.
-You can modify the settings as needed, or leave it as is.
+You can modify the settings as needed or leave them as is.
 Then, click on **Start**.

 <img width="1641" height="946" alt="image" src="https://github.com/user-attachments/assets/d04da626-6422-4488-842b-4e79187400ef" />

 <img width="1649" height="888" alt="coolify-deployment-guide (12)" src="https://github.com/user-attachments/assets/8a91765d-38b0-4d0e-a297-f04b422af009" />

 The message above indicates that the MySQL resource has been successfully created and is running.
 Note the container ID because we will need it later.
-In my case, it is the `mwws08w8cw8k8cowsws08g8g`.
+In my case, it is `mwws08w8cw8k8cowsws08g8g`.

 ### 2.2.
-Deploy Application
+Deploy the Application

 Next, we will run the API Waktu Solat image.
-Back to the Resources page, click on Resources > New.
-And select **Docker Image** option.
+Go back to the Resources page, click on Resources > New, and select the **Docker Image** option.

 <img width="1212" height="526" alt="coolify-deployment-guide (11)" src="https://github.com/user-attachments/assets/87fb72db-398d-402b-b670-da9111fe5dd7" />

 <img width="1618" height="261" alt="image" src="https://github.com/user-attachments/assets/c6106431-004d-4181-9080-8eb07fc78d80" />

 Visit this [page](https://github.com/mptwaktusolat/api-waktusolat-x/pkgs/container/api-waktusolat-x) to get the image artifact URL.
 Copy the URL of the latest version.
-Eg: `ghcr.io/mptwaktusolat/api-waktusolat-x:latest`.
+E.g., `ghcr.io/mptwaktusolat/api-waktusolat-x:latest`.
 Paste the URL into the **Docker Image** field in Coolify.
 Then, click on **Save**.

 <img width="1619" height="430" alt="coolify-deployment-guide (9)" src="https://github.com/user-attachments/assets/b2466976-9aac-414c-af0e-9f43c0307f89" />

 You'll be directed to the Configuration page.
 Click on the **Environment Variables** tab.
 Copy the [`.env.example`](https://github.com/mptwaktusolat/api-waktusolat-x/blob/main/.env.example) from this repository.
-In the Environment Variables tab, switch to **Developer Mode** and paste the content of `.env.example` file.
+In the Environment Variables tab, switch to **Developer Mode** and paste the content of the `.env.example` file.

 <img width="1619" height="1055" alt="coolify-deployment-guide (8)" src="https://github.com/user-attachments/assets/924b2efe-9347-4782-8e3c-9f5cacca4284" />